 Sasser scores 28, No. 11 Houston beats Tulane 71-50

-HOUSTON (AP) -- Marcus Sasser scored 20 of his career-high 28 points in the first half to lead No. 11 Houston past Tulane 71-50 on Saturday.
+HOUSTON — Marcus Sasser scored 20 of his career-high 28 points in the first half to lead No. 11 Houston past Tulane 71-50 on Saturday.

 Houston used a 16-5 spurt to take a 34-21 lead on a layup by DeJon Jarreau with 2 1/2 minutes left in the first half.
 Sasser had eight points in the run.